All Posts

 Buyer personas (sometimes referred to as marketing personas) are fictional, generalized representations of your ideal customers.
 Personas help us all -- in marketing, sales, product, and services -- internalize the ideal customer we're trying to attract, and relate to our customers as real humans.
 Having a deep understanding of your buyer persona(s) is critical to driving content creation, product development, sales follow up, and really anything that relates to customer acquisition and retention.
 HubSpot

 Once you know which buyer persona you would like to reach, you can select the right marketplace for this audience.
 Your tour description can then be designed to match the buyers preference by changing the tone and length of the content, images, features of the tour and what items are included.
 You can find out what is important to this persona by reviewing existing bookings and asking customers who meet these criteria for feedback.
+If you are looking to reach buyers from another country, it may be of value to have your listing professionally translated.

 4. What is unique about your tour?